Skip to Content

 Trout

-Trout is a species of freshwater fish that you can find in Dixon lakes.
+Trout is a freshwater fish species you can find in Dixon Lakes.
 They typically have green or brown bodies with dark spots on their sides.
 Trout are a popular target for fishermen as they are known to put up a good fight when caught.
 The daily limit for trout is five fish.

 Anglers typically use bait such as worms or small lures for fishing for trout.
-The best time to fish for trout is in the early morning or late evening when the sun is not as bright and the water is more relaxed.
-Trout tend to stay near the bottom of the water column, so fishermen must be sure to use bait that will sink down to where the trout are hiding.
+The best time to fish for trout is in the early morning or late evening when the sun is not as bright, and the water is more relaxed.
+Trout tend to stay near the bottom of the water column, so fishermen must use bait that will sink down to where the trout are hiding.

 Trout